 Some of America's early cookie jar makers included the Brush Pottery Company, the first to use ceramics; McCoy, producing some of the most collectable jars; American Bisque, known for its cartoon character designs; and Shawnee Pottery, famous for its Mother Goose series.

-Many of the most sought after vintage containers are still being used by families to store their homemade cookies, but many others are purchased as prized collectables only for display.
+Many of the most sought after old fashioned containers are still being used by families to store their homemade cookies, but many others are purchased as prized collectables only for display.

 Fancy cookie containers have their practical purpose.
 Storing your homemade cookies in a jar with a tight seal helps to keep them fresh longer by retaining their moistness, or if gingersnaps, or biscotti, their desired crispness.

-In local gift shops and especially online, you'll find a large selection of collectable old fashioned Cookie Jars at affordable prices.
+In local gift shops and especially online at Amazon, you'll find a large selection of collectable old fashioned Cookie Jars at affordable prices.
 There's everything from nostalgic, vintage styles to jars inspired by movie and current cultural trends.

 Your kitchen needs a unique container that's warm and inviting to hold your homemade cookies.
 So, why not treat yourself and get a special jar that reflects your personality today!